-Now on view at the Skirball Center, where they run top-notch exhibitions, is “The Expulsion,” an amazing installed tableau of Adam and Eve driven from Garden of Eden created in 1986 by artist George Segal.
+Now on view at the Skirball Cultural Center, where they run top-notch exhibitions, is “The Expulsion,” an installed tableau of Adam and Eve driven from Garden of Eden created in 1986 by George Segal.
 The artist, a major player in early pop art, passed away in 2000.

 A recent gift to Skirball, the mise-en-scene features two Segal-esque sculptures planted in flight before a fiery painted wall.
 I really like the way Segal, who toiled over his artistic career with the human form, tips the heads downward to indicate shame. (click for better view)